antonfirsov/docs/2019/11-Nov/desktop-november.md

   networking, and database operations will likely see improvements to performance *for those scenarios*.
 Some areas where you may not notice much change are in UI rendering performance or application startup performance.
-* **Smaller app sizes**.
-In .Net Core 3 we  introduced a new feature called trimmer that will analyze your code and include in your self-contained deployment only those assemblies from .NET Core that are needed for your application.
-That way all platform parts that are not used for your case will be trimmed out.

 By setting the properties `<PublishSingleFile>`,`<RuntimeIdentifier>` and `<PublishTrimmed>` in the project file you’ll be able to deploy a trimmed